ronbravo/raylib-js/README.md

 **NOTE:** Please do **NOT** use this library yet...
 > This library is **not** ready for use.
 Once it is released (hopefully by November of 2022) then this doc will be updated with a better way to install and run.

 Binding browser side Javascript with the raylib game programming library.
+The purpose in binding to browser side Javascript is to take advantage of development environmet tools (vitejs, nodemon, refresh on change, etc).
+Now this is not expected to run fast as the purpose is to allow an easy foot in the door and allow working with Javascript.
+As the developer matures and becomes more familiar with the Raylib API and programming in general, the hope is they begin to transition to C by porting some of their projects.

+Hopefully in the future this project will support a C workflow in the browser as to facilitate that process even more.

 ## Install and Setup